Hemithrinax compacta

-Hemithrinax compacta is a species of palm that is endemic to Cuba.
+Hemithrinax compacta is a species of flowering plant in the family Arecaceae.
+It is a palm that is endemic to Cuba.

 Distribution and habitat

 Hemithrinax compacta flourishes on the mogotes of Cuba.
 Mogotes are dome-shaped hills in Cuba made up of coral rock.
 Hemithrinax compacta is the only species in its genus in Cuba that grows in the highlands, at an elevation of 450 m.
 Hemithrinax compacta needs to have more than 2400 mm per year of rainfall and a mean temperature of 22 C.

 Description

 The leaves of the palm have an average length of 190 cm and the inflorescence of the palm is tightly clustered, giving rise to the species name.
 A mature H. compacta can have a massive trunk of up to 10 cm thick and more than 20 m in height.
 The genus Thrinax has been grown in gardens.
 In addition, in Thrinax the fruits are dispersed and eaten by West Indian woodpeckers and other birds, gray squirrels and lizards.